FirstmailDev/fmd_backend/README.md

 - curl as client
 - free for testing (to any domain)
 - dmarc rua to registered email
-- send from any domain email (only one dmarc record)
+- send only from registed email

 API